itsa/itsa.github.io/_docs/vdom/toggleclass.md

 ---
-module: dom-ext
+module: vdom
 maintainer: Marco Asbreuk
-title: Toggle className
+title: Toggle className on multiple elements at once
-intro: "This example toggles the classname of multiple div's at once."
+intro: "This example toggles the classname of multiple div's at once.
+The elements are selected by document.getAll()."
 ---

 <style type="text/css">